desultory/ugrd/docs/configuration.md

 When enabled, attempts to resume after hibernation if resume= is passed on the kernel command line.

 > Please use the following option with **CAUTION** as it can be unstable in certain configurations!
 Any writes to disks that occur pre-resume run the risk of causing system instability!
 For more information have a read of the warnings in the [kernel docs](https://www.kernel.org/doc/html/latest/power/swsusp.html).

-* `late_resume` (true) When enabled will attempt to resume from hibernation after decryption and device mapping, allowing resume from encrypted or otherwise hidden swap devices.
+* `late_resume` (false) Attempt to resume from hibernation after decryption and device mapping, allowing resume from encrypted or otherwise hidden swap devices.
+* `test_resume` (false) Run tests on hibernation/resume functionality when testing is enabled.

 ### Cryptographic modules